James-C-Barry/marsbar_ROI_combining/README.md

 folder that it finds.
 There is also the option to create a custom label and a custom description.

 The roi_to_nifti script simply exports all roi.mat files found in a parent directory and one level lower back to nifti format.

+Please ensure you have SPM and MarsBar toolbox added to your Matlab path.